|

 description shall be obliged to attend on every occasion, when active service

-is required; with this reserve however, that is such case, that there shall
+is required; with this reserve however, that in such case, that there shall

 always remain or be on each estate, one white or free coloured male person.